Are your kids missing out on cheese crackers because of gluten sensitivities or allergies?

 One of the biggest disappointments for many gluten-free kids is to watch their friends enjoying those cheesy “Cheez” and “fishy” crackers that they can no longer have.
 But now, thanks to MOMables, with a tiny cookie cutter or a pizza cutter and a toothpick, you can make your own very similar versions of both!

-- ½ cup brown rice flour
+- 1/2 cup brown rice flour

-- ½ cup tapioca flour
+- 1/2 cup tapioca flour

-- ¾ teaspoon salt
+- 3/4 teaspoon salt

-- ¼ teaspoon garlic powder
+- 1/4 teaspoon garlic powder

-- ⅓ cup finely grated sharp cheddar cheese
+- 1/3 cup finely grated sharp cheddar cheese

-- 3-5 tablespoon water
+- 3-5 tablespoons water

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350F.

 - Slice into crackers with a knife, pizza slicer, or cookie cutters (you can re-roll scraps and rough edges to make more.)

 Even with brown rice flour, these are very pasty white.
-Using an orange cheddar would help with that (I buy an organic sharp cheddar, but it’s white!)
+Using an orange cheddar would help with that (I buy an organic sharp cheddar, but it’s white!).
 Or you could try mixing a small amount of turmeric in the water before adding it—that’s one of the natural colorants the fishy crackers use!
 And a little goes a long way.
 Shouldn’t even affect the flavor!

 Inspired by a recipe from Homemade Dutch Apple Pie